Honey glycemic index tells just how quickly, or actually moderately slowly, raw, pollen-rich sugars are turned into blood glucose.

 I have a confession to make.
-For one supremely interested in all things bees, and who considers himself a well informed and interested person in the subject of GI, I have discovered that I was extremely ignorant on this aspect of the golden nectar of the bee.
-It's turns surprisingly slowly into sugar in the blood stream.
+For one supremely interested in all things to do with bees, and who considers himself a well-informed and interested person in the subject of GI, I have discovered that I was extremely ignorant on this aspect of the golden nectar of the bee.
+It turns surprisingly slowly into sugar in the blood stream.

-Eaten together with some protein and fat, even diabetics can enjoy a delicious sweet sandwich.
+Eaten together with some protein and fat, even diabetics can enjoy a delicious, sweet sandwich if it is made with the right flour.
 More about that lower down.

-Okay, so I think I'm a good chiropractor, and an experienced beekeeper and a bit of a know it all when it comes to healthy living, but I'm also a lousy photographer; or rather a lazy one.
+Okay, so I think I am a good DC, and an experienced beekeeper and a bit of a know it all when it comes to natural living, but I am also a lousy photographer; or rather a lazy one.
 That is my grandchildren's trampoline in the background.
-Just focus for the moment on the pure gold in the foreground.
+Just focus for the moment on the pure-gold in the foreground.

-It would seem obvious that simple sugars like table sugar and honey have high glycemic indices and complex starches like potatoes, rice and bread would be low glycemic foods.
+It would seem obvious that simple carbohydrates like table sugar and honey have high glycemic indices and complex starches like potatoes, rice and bread would be low values.

-That's quite wrong, fortunately and unfortunately.
-Honey has a glycemic index of 55 which is borderline low, and baked potatoes, white rice and white bread are all high.
+That is quite wrong, fortunately.
+Honey has a glycemic index of 55 which is borderline low, and baked potatoes, white rice and bread are all high.
 Even table sugar is well below that of those starches mentioned.

 Much has to do with how refined a carbohydrate is.
 For example, white rice has a glycemic index of 89 which is extremely high, but brown rice is 50.
 Cornflakes have a very high GI of 93 whilst even sweetcorn on the cob is only 60 and in the moderate glycemic range.

-So, what about the honey glycemic index?
-Knowing that honey is a saturated solution of fructose, glucose and sucrose, one would think that it would have a very high glycemic index; at least that's what I've always assumed.
-But, no, the glycemic index honey is only 55; it does not cause a blood sugar rush and is thus also not rapidly stored as fat.
+What about the honey glycemic index?
+Knowing that it is a saturated solution of fructose, glucose and sucrose, one would think that it would have a very high GI; at least that is what I have always assumed.
+But, no, it is only 55; it does not cause a blood sugar rush and is thus also not rapidly stored as fat.